Gardening trends for 2020? Think unconventional, sustainable

 Breaking down the study’s trending Top 10:

---Re-Wilding Gardens.
-To encourage beneficial insects and the health of your garden, allow shrubs to return to their natural shapes, let grass grow longer and permit a few weeds to flower, said Theresa Badurek, horticulture agent for Pinellas County. ``Some of those volunteer weeds may be great wildflowers.”
+n Re-Wilding Gardens.
+To encourage beneficial insects and the health of your garden, allow shrubs to return to their natural shapes, let grass grow longer and permit a few weeds to flower, said Theresa Badurek, horticulture agent for Pinellas County.
+“Some of those volunteer weeds may be great wildflowers.”

---Plants for Wildlife. ``Most contemporary landscapes lack diversity, so gardeners should choose a variety of plants that flower and fruit,” Badurek said.
+n Plants for Wildlife.
+“Most contemporary landscapes lack diversity, so gardeners should choose a variety of plants that flower and fruit,” Badurek said.
 Plants with berries attract birds, and layering plants of varying heights provides hiding places for other species.

 --Succulents.
 People are reaching out for lesser-known succulents that offer interesting shapes, textures and growth habits, the University of Florida horticulturists say.